for new mums & Mums to Be

 Guidance for New Mums

-Following the birth of your child, if you’ve had a straightforward pregnancy you can resume gentle exercise such as walking, pelvic floor exercises and gentle stretches as soon as you feel ready.
+Following the birth of your child, if you’ve had a straightforward pregnancy you can resume gentle exercise as soon as you feel up to it.
+Good activities at this stage are things like walking, gentle stretches, pelvic floor exercises and abdominal exercises to help you build back your core strength.

 Useful Links